Curious about men’s groups? Interested in what actually goes on in a men’s group or why men benefit from them so much?

 Why Do Men’s Groups Exist?

 For hundreds of thousands of years we humans lived in small groups.
-Groups of men would hunt and gather and spend evening in small living quarters with family and friends.
+Groups of men would hunt and gather and spend the evening in small living quarters with family and friends.
 Here it was ingrained in us to talk about life and share wisdom through story.

 Then in the last few hundred years, our societies have driven us towards isolation wish single-family homes, small groups of friends isolating jobs (industrial revolution) and societal expectations upon men that they must have all of the answers.
 Now men are being conditioned to go it alone, not express their feelings and to never ask for advice or consider joining a men’s group.

 And while some men can operate like this, even the most successful of men don’t have all the answers and this expectation causes all kinds of pressure and private suffering.
 This has led to all sorts of horrible results for men, including the suicide rate is 80% men.
+It has also led to the creation of the men’s group.

 Going through adversity alone makes things that much harder and the reality of life is that nobody escapes adversity.
 So this is a bad situation for men quietly feeling trapped in isolation.